+MKT

-MKT 152 BUS/UT Principles of Marketing
+Principles of Marketing

 This course is an introduction to marketing activities in modern business firms.
 The major topics covered are target markets and segmentation, consumer behaviour, research and information systems, and the marketing mix.
 Throughout the course, emphasis is on the application of concepts and perspectives to current business problems and opportunities, through case studies and projects.
-3 CR / (3,0,0)

-MKT 251 BUS/UT Marketing Management Theory and Applications
+Marketing Management Theory and Applications

 This course presents the analysis of marketing management as it relates to marketing opportunities, marketing planning, and product strategy.
-The For the most current information on fees, courses and programs visit cnc.bc.ca decision-making responsibilities of the marketing manager are examined with particular emphasis on market research, demand analysis, cost analysis, and market planning and development.
+The decision-making responsibilities of the marketing manager are examined with particular emphasis on market research, demand analysis, cost analysis, and market planning and development.
 Case studies and computer-based simulations are used extensively throughout the course.

 Prerequisite: MKT 152 3 CR / (3,2,0)

-MKT 266 BUS/UT Integrated Marketing
+Integrated Marketing Communication

-Communication

 This course focuses on planning a media campaign.
 The four elements of promotion (personal selling, advertising, publicity, and sales promotions) will be examined separately, and in relation to each other, from the marketing manager's point of view.
 Special attention will be given to forms of promotion, such as special events.

 Prerequisite: MKT 152 3 CR / (3,0)